lkorinek/mlops-project/reports/README.md

 > *We implemented a frontend for our API.
 We did this because we wanted to show the user ... .
 The frontend was*
 > *implemented using ...*
 >
-> Answer: We did start on a frontend using streamlit, but did not manage to complete it in time.
+> Answer: We did start on a frontend using streamlit, but did not manage to complete it on time.

 ### Question 29